 When patients are concerned about their paranoia symptoms and seek medical help, the doctor will first assess their physical condition.

-Paranoid symptoms can be caused by dementia, for example, if the medical evaluation does not identify a physical source for the symptoms, and the patient is not using illicit drugs, then a psychiatrist conducts a mental health evaluation.
+Paranoid symptoms can be caused by dementia; for example, if the medical evaluation does not identify a physical source for the signs and the patient is not using illicit drugs, a psychiatrist conducts a mental health evaluation.

 The psychiatrist will use specially designed interview and assessment tools to evaluate the patient for a personality disorder.

-Paranoid personality disorder is part of a group of mental health disorders called Group A personality disorders, which are characterized by eccentric and distorted thinking, and include Schizoid Personality Disorder and Schizotypal Personality Disorder.
+A paranoid personality disorder is part of a group of mental health disorders called Group A personality disorders, which are characterized by abnormal and distorted thinking, and include Schizoid Personality Disorder and Schizotypal Personality Disorder.